 Las Vegas Climate and Safety

-Las Vegas’ weather is generally hot.
+If you plan to move to Las Vegas, you should know that the weather is generally hot.
 Summertime temperatures in July average around 104 degrees Fahrenheit.
 Winters are generally mild, but temperatures do drop into the upper 30s.

 Spring and fall are significantly milder, with temperatures that range anywhere between 50 and 80 degrees, depending on the month.